shirakaba/dom-events-wintercg/README.md

 polyfill(globalThis);

-// Event, EventTarget, and CustomEvent will now be available in global scope
+// All implemented APIs will now be available in global scope

 const eventTarget = new EventTarget();
 const event = new Event('click', {});